ronin-rb/ronin-rb.github.io/README.md

 * `_includes`: Commonly included HTML content.
 * `_includes/images/`: SVG images that are inlined into the HTML.
 * `images`: Contains the static images to be published.
-* `css`: Contains the CSS files to be published.
+* `stylesheet`: Contains the CSS files to be published.
-* `js`: Contains the static JavaScript files to be published.
+* `javascript`: Contains the static JavaScript files to be published.
 * `blog/_posts`: Contains the posts for the Development Blog.
 * `examples/*/_posts/`: Contains the random examples displayed on the front page.